You’d think it was time for high tea and crumpets with all the Victorian-inspired blouses and tops we’re seeing lately.

 Today’s Victorian collar tops are face framing and flattering.
 And for mature gals who are looking for a stylish way to cover up a sun damaged décolletage, they’re a godsend.
-The trick is wear them in a modern way so they don’t come across as being costumey or worse, make you look as old as Queen Victoria herself.
+The trick is to wear them in a modern way so they don’t come across as being costumey or worse, make you look as old as Queen Victoria herself.
 Here are 3 ways to wear the Victorian high neckline trend.

 Romantic High Neck Victorian Blouse

 There is nothing dusty or frumpy about this classy silk top from Kate Spade.
 I love the gorgeous floral embroidery and velvet trim on the cuffs, both key trends this fall.
 To keep Victorian collars from being aging and staid, it’s important to balance the refined vibe with something a little edgy and modern like these sheer sleeves that give this top a welcome dose of sex appeal.
 With a stunning top like this, you want it to take centre stage so keep the rest of the outfit simple but modern.

 Dainty Daytime Victorian Collar

 A fresh way to play the Victorian collar trend is to wear it for every day.
 I love the juxtaposition of the dressy ruffled neckline and balloon statement sleeves on this top by Vince Camuto with the casual jeans.
 Playing with opposites keeps Victorian collars from veering into the frumpy zone.

 Cozy Tall Collar Victorian Inspired Sweater